-III: Response
+Response

 In 1998, the problem and the idea of a Stash House Initiative was proposed to the executive board of the West Texas Region of the Southwest Border HIDTA.
-The proposal suggested that the Task Force would follow HIDTA regulations in being a multi-agency task force. combining local law enforcement personnel and federal agents.
-The task force was proposed by the El Paso Police Department's Narcotics section commander.
-The El Paso Police Department made a commitment to be the lead agency in the task force by agreeing to assign three investigators and one Sergeant to the task farce.
-The El Paso Police Department also provided office space to be shared by the El Paso Police Department's Narcotics section. the HIDTA I-Iotel/Motel Task Force and the Stash House Task Force.
+The proposal suggested that the Task Force would follow HIDTA regulations in being a multi-agency task force, combining local law enforcement personnel and federal agents.
+The El Paso Police Department's Narcotics section commander proposed the task force.
+The El Paso Police Department made a commitment to be the lead agency in the task force by agreeing to assign three investigators and one Sergeant to the task force.
+The El Paso Police Department also provided office space to be shared by the El Paso Police Department's Narcotics section, the HIDTA Hotel/Motel Task Force and the Stash House Task Force.
 The El Paso County Sheriff's Office agreed to supply one full time investigator to the unit, as did the D.E.A. and I.N.S.

-The proposal, based on the successes of 1-Iotel/Motel operations in the El Paso area, as well as nationwide. suggested that the task force would compile a list of indicators that were common for the stash houses that had been previously investigated in the area.
+The proposal, based on the successes of Hotel/Motel operations in the El Paso area, as well as nationwide, suggested that the task force would compile a list of indicators that were common for the stash houses that had been previously investigated in the area.
 The task force would then identify possible sources of information and provide training to those sources on the recognition of the indicators.
 The sources would then provide information to the task force and the investigations that would follow would lead to stash houses throughout the area.
 The indicator list was compiled from numerous investigations in the area.
 The more common traits of these homes were made into a list to be provided to prospective sources of information.
-The indicator list included:
+The indicator list includes: